 Retinol in K-Beauty

 In Western skincare, retinol is the holy grail of skincare ingredients.
 Praised by the likes of Vogue, Elle and even Sex and The City, retinol promises to rewind the clock and restore your skin's youthful glory.
-So, if such a unicorn product exists, why has it not found its way into the heart of K Beauty?
+So, if such a unicorn product exists, why has it only found its way into the heart of K Beauty in 2024?

 There are a few reasons but first let us talk about what Retinol is and how it works.